yunbum-kook/ybkook.github.io/_pages/courseworks.md

 ## Advanced Calculus 3 (고급미적분학3)
 * __Note__
-	* This supplementary material was written when I was 2nd grade high school (KSA) student.
-Lectures for this course were super fast and omitted several details, so I wrote up detailed proofs of important theorems in calculus.
+	* This supplementary material was written when I was a second-grade high school (KSA) student.
+Lectures were delivered so fast and omitted several details, so I wrote up detailed proofs of important theorems in calculus.
-	* Feel free to correct me!
 * __Info__
 	* Textbook: Vector Calculus, by Jerrold E. Marsden, Anthony Tromba
 	* Year: 2013 Spring